9. Evaluation¶

-Before the advent of large-language models, machine-learning systems were trained using a technique called supervised learning.
-This approach required users to provide carefully prepared training data that showed the computer what was expected.
+Before the advent of large-language models, machine-learning systems were created using a technique called supervised learning.
+This approach required users to provide carefully prepared data that showed the computer how to behave.

-For instance, if you were developing a model to distinguish spam emails from legitimate ones, you would need to provide the model with a set of spam emails and another set of legitimate emails.
-The model would then use that data to learn the relationships between the inputs and outputs, which it could then apply to new emails.
+For instance, if you were developing a model to distinguish between spam emails and legitimate ones, you would provide the model with a set of emails that had already been properly classified as spam or not spam.

 Large-language models operate differently.
-They are trained on vast amounts of text and can generate responses based on the relationships they derive from various machine-learning approaches.
-The result is that they can be used to perform a wide range of tasks without requiring supervised data to be prepared beforehand.
+They are trained on vast amounts of text and can generate responses based on various machine-learning approaches.
+The result is that you can use them without providing supervised data beforehand.

-Start by outputting a random sample from the dataset to a file of comma-separated values.
-It will serve as our supervised sample.
-In general, the larger the sample the better the evaluation.
-But at a certain point the returns diminish.
-For this exercise, we will use a sample of 250 records.
+Start by outputting a random sample from the dataset you’re studying to a file of comma-separated values.
+In general, the larger the sample the better the evaluation, though at a certain point the returns diminish.
+For this exercise, let’s use pandas to create a sample of 250 records and export it to a file called sample.csv.

 df.sample(250).to_csv("./sample.csv", index=False)

-You can open the file in a spreadsheet program like Excel or Google Sheets.
-For each payee in the sample, you would provide the correct category in a companion column.
-This gradually becomes the supervised sample.
+You would then open the file in a spreadsheet program like Excel or Google Sheets.
+For each payee in the sample, you would provide the correct category in a new companion column.
+As you fill it in with the correct answers, this gradually becomes your supervised sample.
+That’s all there is to it.

 To speed the class along, we’ve already prepared a sample for you in the class repository.
-Our next step is to read it back into a DataFrame.
+Create a new cell and read it into a DataFrame.

-We’ll install the Python packages scikit-learn, matplotlib, and seaborn.
+The Python packages scikit-learn and matplotlib were installed at the start of this walkthrough.
 Prior to LLMs, these libraries were the go-to tools for training and evaluating machine-learning models.
 We’ll primarily be using them for testing.

 from sklearn.model_selection import train_test_split

-The first input is the DataFrame column containing our supervised payees.
+The first input is the DataFrame column containing the payee names.
 The second input is the DataFrame column containing the correct categories.

 training_input, test_input, training_output, test_output = train_test_split(